Mide6x/Housing-Prediction-With-R/README.md

 ## Note
 I had to learn R on this project and these code might not be accurate and the analysis might not be exhaustive.

+## Printing output to HTML file
+Ensure that you have Pandoc installed, if not, install it here: https://pandoc.org/installing.html Write this command inside your R Terminal: rmarkdown::render("name of rmd file")

 ## Other Details
 R Libraries Used: tidyverse, forecast, tseries